TheFrenchTechMan/you-dont-wanna-die/README.md

-# You Don't Wanna Die!
+# You Don't Wanna Die

 ## Description

-You Don't Wanna Die! is a mod created to make the death in Factorio a bit more penalizing than what it is currently.
+You Don't Wanna Die is a mod created to make the death in Factorio a bit more penalizing than what it is currently.

 ## Current features